 Maria joined RCO in November 2022 as a community outreach and environmental education specialist working on behalf of the Washington Invasive Species Council.
 She comes to the agency from Oregon State University, where she served as a research and extension agent at a satellite station in Aurora.
 She was part of the nursery plant pathology program, where she organized trainings, developed informative educational material, conducted outreach to underserved audiences, and performed research funded by grants she wrote.
 Before that, she was at the University of Idaho completing her master’s degree in natural resources.
 Originally from Pennsylvania, Maria double-majored in biology and environmental science at Bridgewater College in Virginia.
 Maria's hobbies change with the seasons but a couple stay constant: horseback riding and hiking.
 She is also an amateur mycologist.

 Julia is the records officer.
-Born and raised in Olympia, she spent 16 years enjoying the incongruence that is Vancouver B.C.; a dense urban city surrounded by sprawling wilderness.
+Born and raised in Olympia, she spent sixteen years enjoying the incongruence that is Vancouver B.C.; a dense urban city surrounded by sprawling wilderness.
 She graduated from the Emily Carr Institute of Art and Design in 2006.
 She previously was employed by Women in Trades Training, a nonprofit program dedicated to increasing the number of women in the trades.
 In her spare time, she continues to practice woodworking (from sustainably sourced wood, of course) and also enjoys ranking the quality of Thurston County playgrounds (on a scale of alright to awesome) with her two children.

 Josh joined RCO in 2021.
-He has more than 20 years of experience in a range of writing and marketing jobs.
+He has more than twenty years of experience in a range of writing and marketing jobs.
 Most recently, he was the content development and marketing manager for an exhibit design-fabrication company.
 Josh wrote and edited text for museum and visitor center displays for the National Park Service, U.S. Fish and Wildlife Service, and other state and private agencies.
 Josh is a self-aware nerd (aka geek) and once created and ran a gaming and entertainment blog network that had more than 100,000 subscribers and millions of monthly visitors.
 In his spare time, Josh enjoys cross-stitching, kayaking, hiking, wildlife watching, and, of course, gaming.

 Kate joined RCO in June 2023 as a salmon grants manager.
 Prior to that, she spent five years at the Washington Department of Fish and Wildlife working on the Fish Passage Diversion & Screening Inventory database and evaluating fish passage barriers around the state.
 Kate came to Washington from southern California where she monitored endangered southern California steelhead and their habitats and served as a technical reviewer for the state’s salmon restoration grant program.
 Kate has also studied fish populations and their habitat in Montana, Massachusetts, and New York.
 She earned a bachelor of science degree in biology from Boston University and a master degree in natural resources (fisheries) from Humboldt State University.
 Kate spends her free time with her family and enjoying the rain.